Shuvro-d/Data-structures-in-C-plus-plus-and-python/README.md

 # Data-structure-in-C-and-Python
-This repository cosists the basic data structure program in c++ and python
+This repository cosists the basic data structure programs in c++ and python